 Centrum Wiskunde & Informatica (CWI) has a vacancy in the QuSoft research group for a talented

-on the subject of characterisation and benchmarking of quantum computers.
+on the subject of characterization procedures for near-term quantum computers

 Terms and conditions